Vorticode/solarite/docs/index.md

 ## Performance

 Here is Solarite on Stefan Krause's famous js-framework-benchmark versus some other common libraries.
 Run on a Ryzen 7 3700X on Windows 10.
-Performance is still improving with each version.
+Performance is still improving.

 ![js-framework-benchmark](docs/js-framework-benchmark.png)